succinctlabs/op-succinct/book/getting-started/configuration.md

     --ffi
 ```

+### Finality on Upgrade

+When upgrading from an `op-proposer` proposing optimistic output roots with a non-zero `finalizationPeriod`, all proposed output roots will be automatically finalized after the upgrade (by default the `finalizationPeriod` is set to 0 in `op-succinct`).
+For security, we recommend ensuring that all old proposer output roots are correct before upgrading.

 ## RaaS Providers

 More information for how to configure an OP Stack RaaS provider deployment will be available soon.